 With the help of above treatment Ayurveda can deal with all stages of kidney failure, even if the patient is on dialysis 3 times a week.

-Ayurvedic therapies gradually can reduce the need for dialysis up to twice a week, then up to 1 a week and ultimately to a health condition were no dialysis is required.
+Ayurvedic therapies gradually can reduce the need for dialysis. up to twice a week, then up to once a week and ultimately to a health condition where no dialysis is required.